Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In five games over the last 10 matchups when favored by bookmakers, the Mariners have a record of 3-2.
+- In six games as the favorite over the last 10 matchups, the Mariners have a record of 4-2.

-- In their last 10 games with a total, the Mariners and their opponents have combined to hit the over three times.
+- The Mariners and their opponents have combined to hit the over three times in their last 10 games with a total.

 - The Mariners have not played a game with a spread over their last 10 outings.